 Question 5 - Does your jurisdiction have a policy of convergence with, or adopting, IFRS?
+Yes, we have already converged with / adopted IFRS

 Question 6 - Do you consider applying different financial reporting standards for entities engaged in Islamic finance to be compatible with IFRS convergence/adoption?